Swisscom-Sendeturm St. Chrischona

 Swisscom-Sendeturm St. Chrischona is a communications tower built in 1980–1984 near Basel, Switzerland, on the territory of the municipality Bettingen, Basel-Stadt.

 It was built as a replacement for a 136 metre tall lattice tower, which was erected at the site in 1962.
 This lattice tower was once a part of the famous Beromünster transmitter.

-The tower is 250 m tall – a 98 m steel antenna on a 152 m concrete base – and not generally accessible for the public, although guided visits can be booked.
+The tower is 248 m tall, composed of a 96 m steel antenna on a 152 m concrete base, and not generally accessible for the public, although guided visits can be booked.
 Apart from television, FM radio and DAB transmitters, and microwave relays, the tower also contains meteorological instruments, two 100 m3 drinking water tanks, and a meeting/conference room near the top of the concrete structure.

 Architecture

 The television tower St Chrischona shows some architecturally specific features.
 It features a "3-leg-construction", in contrast to most other television towers nearby.
 It has an aerodynamic shape; with a round shaft, the wind from both sides splits and causes, at the rear, an effect that keeps the tower from swaying too strongly.
 The lower part is star-shaped, and the tower at the apex sways up to 30 cm even with strong winds.
 The "Antennenspitze" (round construction method), can sway up to 2.5 m.
 The microwave radio relay antennas are of a height between 98 and 131 m.
 VHF antennas are 152 m high.